 Ryan Henry Knight is an award-winning 22 year old filmmaker and artist based in Atlanta, GA.

 Born and raised in Northern Virginia, Ryan has had a passion for the arts and storytelling for as long as he can remember.
-At age 15 while in 10th grade, Ryan founded and served as Creative Director of arts-based digital publication and creative content company, Cut x Sewn Media.
-In its prime, the publication amassed over 50,000 monthly readers and reached millions across platforms, and garnered the attention of prominent creative entities, such as Complex Magazine.
+At age 15, while in 10th grade, Ryan founded and served as Creative Director of arts-based digital publication and creative content company, Cut x Sewn Media.
+In its prime, the publication amassed over 50,000 monthly readers, reached millions across platforms and garnered the attention of prominent creative entities, such as Complex Magazine.
 While at the helm of Cut x Sewn Media, Ryan led a team of 20 staff writers and creatives in California, New York, Houston, Canada, and the United Kingdom.
-Well known for its interviews and editorials, Cut x Sewn featured forces in the industry while in their early career stages, such as producer Ronny J, filmmaker David Firth, musician Russ, photographer Kevin Moon, and designer Nick Holiday of holiday® Brand and BROCKHAMPTON to name a few.
+Known for its interviews and editorials, Cut x Sewn featured forces in the industry in their early career stages.
+Artists such as producer Ronny J, filmmaker David Firth, musician Russ, photographer Kevin Moon, and designer Nick Holiday of holiday® Brand and BROCKHAMPTON, to name a few.

-In 2017, after deciding to step away from Cut x Sewn to focus on his first love of filmmaking, he co-founded the independent production company, HÖMA Motion Pictures alongside Ahab Mullick.
-Under HÖMA, his directed and produced works have been recognized and awarded at festivals across the globe, including the Austin Film Festival and the BAFTAs' Aesthetica Film Festival, and have been featured on a number of prominent film and creative platforms, such as Bloody Disgusting, NoBudge, Film Shortage, SICKY Magazine, BOOOOOOOMtv, and SHOWstudio, to name a few.
+In 2017, after deciding to step away from Cut x Sewn to focus on his first love of filmmaking, he co-founded the independent production company, HÖMA Motion Pictures, alongside Ahab Mullick.
+Under HÖMA, his directed and produced works have been recognized and awarded at festivals across the globe, including the Austin Film Festival and the BAFTA's Aesthetica Film Festival.
+In addition, they have been featured on several prominent creative platforms, such as Bloody Disgusting, NoBudge, Film Shortage, SICKY Magazine, BOOOOOOOMtv, and SHOWstudio, to name a few.

-Right before graduating high school in 2018, Ryan was the youngest screenwriter to win the highest awards at both the Golden Script Competition (UK) and New York International Screenplay Awards (USA) in the Short Screenplay competition with his psychological thriller spec script, And Home We Came.
-That same year, he received the highly prestigius Virginia Museum of Fine Arts Fellowship Award for Film and Video.
-That same year, he moved to Atlanta, GA to continue pursuing film at the Savannah College of Art and Design.
+Before graduating high school in 2018, Ryan was the youngest writer to win top prizes at the Golden Script Competition (UK) and New York International Screenplay Awards (USA) with his psychological thriller spec script, And Home We Came.
+That same year, he received the prestigious Virginia Museum of Fine Arts Fellowship Award for Film and Video.
+After that, he moved to Atlanta, GA, to continue pursuing film at the Savannah College of Art and Design.

-After turning down an opportunity to bring And Home We Came to directors at HBO, Ryan spent a year-and-a-half developing the project into a feature which was set to go into production under HÖMA in 2020.
-However, the production was cancelled indefinitely due to the COVID-19 pandemic.
-This led to the development of his debut feature-length effort, Nascentia (2022), which he co-wrote and co-directed with HÖMA partner, Ahab Mullick.
+After turning down an opportunity to bring And Home We Came to directors at HBO, Ryan spent a year-and-a-half developing the project into a feature set to go into production under HÖMA in 2020.
+However, the severity of the COVID-19 canceled the production indefinitely, which led to the development of his debut feature-length effort, Nascentia (2022), which he co-wrote and co-directed with HÖMA partner, Ahab Mullick.

-These wins laid the foundation to further establish Ryan as a distinct voice in the world of independent cinema, and led to more of his works such as You Almost Saw Me (2019)— which won him Best Director at the 2020 Trinity Film Festival— to help garner the attention of larger names, producers, and studios.
+These wins laid the foundation to further establish Ryan as a distinct voice in the world of independent cinema.
+Moreover, they led to more of his works, such as You Almost Saw Me (2019)— which won him Best Director at the 2020 Trinity Film Festival— to help garner the attention of more prominent filmmakers, producers, and studios.
 Acclaimed filmmaker, actor, and film curator Kentucker Audley deemed Ryan a "fiercely ambitious filmmaker and a promising young voice" for his directorial efforts on Ludere (2019).
-You Almost Saw Me (2019) was available to view on Xfinity On-Demand for a limited time in 2021.
+You Almost Saw Me (2019) was available on Xfinity On-Demand for a limited time in 2021.
 In addition, his short experimental film Run Away, They'll See Us (2020) was nominated for Best Experimental Short Film at the National Film Festival for Talented Youth.

-Fusing drama, surrealism and experimentalism, Ryan's work "exists somewhere beyond reality" and is known for telling gothic, progressive stories that are reflections of our social climate.
+Fusing drama, surrealism, and experimentalism, Ryan's work "exists somewhere beyond reality" and is known for telling gothic, progressive stories that are reflections of our social climate.
 He currently serves as the Creative Director of Concept Factory, a nonprofit dedicated to creating spaces for visual artists and storytellers.